idomeisner/test_repo/README.md

-# test_repo
+# Pizzeria
-Hello,
-You can run the code simply by executing:
+Run the code simply by executing:

 `python3 main.py`